 Chapter 7 of the plan contains policies and objectives for sustainable movement that over time, will facilitate an increase in walking, cycling and the use of public transport and a decrease in use of the private car.
 Sustainable Movement Studies carried out as part of the preparation of the Development Plan have informed this process.
 They involved a close examination of movement patterns within neighbourhoods with a view to identifying projects that will encourage active travel and the use of public transport.
-Sustainable Movement Studies as background information were undertaken for each Neighbourhood Area, as described in section 12.1 of this Appendix.
+Sustainable Movement Studies were undertaken for each Neighbourhood Area, as described in section 11.1.

-The Studies identify a number of key issues and proposed solutions for this area which are identified below.
+The studies identify a number of key issues and proposed solutions for this area which are identified below.